labsyspharm/naivestates/README.md

 The model consists on the mixture coefficients (lambda), mean placement inside the inter-quantile range (mu) and the associated standard deviations, and the inter-quantile range boundaries in the original expression space.

 We can also inspect the posterior probabilities (e.g., `Fits$Values[[1]]`) by hand, but it is usually better to plot the fit.
 The package provides a function that works directly with the data frame returned by `GMMfit()`.
-For example, let's examine the GMM fit for beta-catenin:
+For example, let's examine the fit for beta-catenin:

 ``` r
 plotFit( Fits, "Cell_25546ONCATENIN" )
 ```

 ![](docs/Fig1.png)

+The top panel shows the distribution of raw expression values after they have been mapped to the inter-quantile range (black), the fit of the positive-expression Gaussian (red) and the matching fit of the negative-expression Gaussian (blue).
+The bottom panel is the matching posterior probability of the marker being expressed, given the original (unmapped) value.

 Lastly, it may be desirable to reshape the data frame to the original cell-by-marker format.
 This can be done by using `GMMreshape()`: